TelemarkAlpint/slingsby/README.md

     $ grunt build

-What is left now? settings.py is looking for a file called secrets.py in the slingsby *package* (the slingsby folder within the slingsby repo, package means that this is a python package (ie has a __init__.py), and can be imported with `import slingsby`), this file should contain one variable called SECRET_KEY, which is used for signing cookies, to ensure they're not tampered with.
-If you're not the dev lead, you can safely ignore this, but if you're taking over the project, you need to have something in that file, since you'll be pushing code up to the webserver.
-If you're on a *nix platform you can either create a new key by using openssl if you have it:

-    $ openssl rand -base64 32

-Or you can ask the previous dev lead to transfer you his file, that way we don't invalidate all the existing sessions (which has no other consequence than people having to log in again).

-You also need some database slingsby can use.
-In production we're using MySQL (through Google Cloud SQL), so I'd recommend using that for local development too.
-If on a sensible system, setting up a local MySQL database is very easy:

-    $ sudo apt-get install mysql # (or your favorite osx package manager, like brew or port)

-In addition to MySQL, you'll need libmysqlclient-dev:

-    $ sudo apt-get install libmysqlclient-dev

-Now, install the mysql-python database connector for python inside of your virtual environment:

-    $ . virtualenv_slingsby/bin/activate
-    $ pip install mysql-python
-    $ deactivate

-Also, make sure that the password for the 'root' user in your mysql-server is set to '' (an empty string, i.e. nothing!)

-Fetch the auth module from the Dropbox folder, and unzip it in the slingsby package.
-Once that's in place, you should be all set to start the devserver, which can be found at the [Google App Engine site](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python).

-    $ dev_appserver.py .
+And now, you can start the devserver:

+    $ python manage.py runserver --settings dev_settings

-This should start the devserver at port 8080, browse to http://localhost:8080 to see it!
-The App Engine SDK will also fire up a admin panel at http://localhost:8000, which you can use for emptying the cache, among other things.
-Usually you can browse the datastore here, but since we're using a separate MySQL database this won't be visible here.
+This should start the devserver at port 8000, browse to http://localhost:8000 to see it!

+If you want to log in to the devserver, you need to start the devserver on port 80 and add a line to your hosts file to redirect requests to ntnuita.no to the devserver, since facebook will only authenticate towards that domain.
+Add this line to your hosts file (`/etc/hosts` on *nix, `C:\Windows\System32\Drivers\etc\hosts` on windows):

+    127.0.0.1 ntnuita.no

+Remmember to comment out this line when you're done testing, so that you'll be able to reach the actual pages later.

+Note that for the Facebook auth to work, you need to have the correct SOCIAL_AUTH_FACEBOOK_SECRET set in your settings.
+To achieve this you can either edit the dev_settings.py to include the correct key, but this might be a bit dangerous in case you accidentally commit the change to the repo.
+A better solution might be to have a very simple file `secret_settings.py` that only contains two lines:

+    $ echo "from dev_settings import *" > secret_settings.py
+    $ echo "SOCIAL_AUTH_FACEBOOK_SECRET='<secret>'" >> secret_settings.py

-Talking about data, you might notice that there's not much in your database yet.
+You might notice that there's not much in your database yet.
 You can of course start populating it manually by creating articles, events, songs, sponsors etc, but that's boring, so instead you can find a complete db dump in the dropbox folder that you can import into mysql, and then you should have an environment that quite closely matches what we have in production.

 You should now be all set to start making your changes.
 If you're not the dev lead, submit your changes as pull requests on GitHub, and dev lead will take a look at them, and hopefully admit your change into the repo.
-If you're dev lead, to push changes to the server you should make sure that you've incremented the version number in app.yaml, and then run

-    $ appcfg.py update .

-This will push the current state of the repo to the server.
-You should make sure you're on a clean branch when you're doing this, to avoid pushing stuff unintended.
-Browse the new version of the code at <version number>.telemarkalpint.appspot.com, make sure everything looks OK, and then swap the default version over to your new version in the App Engine console.

 About
 -----

-Our servers are running on Google App Engine powered by Cloud SQL, with static files hosted on org.ntnu.no.
-We're running Django 1.5.1.
+Our server is running on AWS, with deployments handled automatically by Travis CI.
+Static files are hosted on org.ntnu.no.

 ### Goals